yhassan-git-real/EmailManagement/README.md

 # EmailManagement Application

-A full-stack application for managing and sending emails to clients by retrieving data from a SQL Server database.
+A full-stack application for managing and sending emails to clients by retrieving data from a SQL Server database, with advanced automation capabilities and Google Drive integration for large attachments.

 ## Project Overview